anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

    * - ra2.ch.010
      - Local Filesystem Storage Quantity
      - The Kubernetes Nodes must be equipped with local filesystem capacity of at least 320GB for unpacking and executing containers.
-Note, extra should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.
+Note, extra storage capacity should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.
      - e.cap.003
      - RI2 3.3
    * - ra2.ch.011
-     - Virtual Node CPU Quantity
+     - Virtual Machine CPU Quantity
      - If using VMs, the Kubernetes Nodes must be equipped with at least 16 vCPUs.
 Note, extra should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.